Distributive laws for Lawvere theories: Lawvere theories

 \end{myremark}

 \begin{myexample} In the \lt\ for monoids, the 2-ary operations, that is, morphisms $2 \tra 1$, include the operations

 that is, everything in the free monoid on a 2-element set.
-This is a different notion of arity from the one used to express algebraic theories via operads---in the operad for monoids the only 2-ary operation is $ab$.
+This could be seen as a different notion of arity from the one used to express algebraic theories via operads---in the (non-symmetric) operad for monoids the only 2-ary operation is $ab$; it could also be seen as a different notion of operation.

 A morphism $3 \tra 2$ is given by two 3-ary operations, eg

 A typical composite looks like

 yielding the composite 3-ary operation $abc\cdot abc\cdot ab^2c^2$.